-This Greenhouse Gas (GHG) emissions report was prepared in accordance with the principles and requirements of ISO 14064-1 and the Greenhouse Gas Protocol - A Corporate Accounting and Reporting Standard (Revised Edition) and has been used to report Bell's GHG emissions to the CDP and other corporate disclosures.
-Bell reported a total of 310,971 tonnes of carbon dioxide equivalent (CO2e), which includes Scope 1, 2 and 3 emissions, for the time period from January 1^{st} to December 31st 2016.
+This Greenhouse Gas (GHG) emissions report was prepared in accordance with the principles and requirements of ISO 14064-1 and the Greenhouse Gas Protocol - A Corporate Accounting and Reporting Standard (Revised Edition) and has been used to report Bell's GHG emissions to the CDP (previously known as the Carbon Disclosure Project) and other corporate disclosures.
+Bell reported a total of 365,524 tonnes of carbon dioxide equivalent (CO2e), which includes Scope 1, 2 and 3 emissions, for the time period from January 1st to December 31st 2017.